JAIL ROSTER & SHERRIFS REPORT | The Montanian

 - Palafox, Domingo Jose, 30; arrested on June 22, 2020.
 Charged with two counts of felony tampering with witnesses and felony aggravated animal cruelty.
 Lincoln County. $250,000.

-- Powell, Levi Jessie, 40; arrested on June 13, 2020.
-Charged with two counts of felony intimidation, two counts of privacy in communication, and two counts of partner family member assault – reasonable apprehension.
+- Powel, Levi Jessie, 40; arrested on June 13, 2020.
+Charged with two counts felony intimidation, two counts privacy in communication, two counts partner family member assault.
 Libby City Court. $60,000.

-- Reid, Raymond Obrien, 45; arrested on Jan.
-2 2021.
-Charged with obstructing a police officer, assault non-aggressive apprehension.
-Partner family member assault serious bodily injury.
-Libby City Court,
+- Priebe, Mathew Manfred, 30; arrested on Jan.
+30, 21.
+Charged with felony parole violation.
+Adult Probation.

 - Sauls, Jacob Orion, 24; arrested on Dec.
 9 2020.
 Charged with felony failure to register as an offender, felony assault with a weapon.
 Lincoln County.

 - Shelton, Dustin Lee, 21; arrested on Jan.
-13 2021. charged with minor inj., obstructing a peace officer, revoke release-bail or bond.
+13 2021.
+Charged with minor inj/physical cont, obstructing a peace officer, felony revoke release-bail or bond.
+Lincoln County.

 - Styles, Rochelle Denise, 31; arrested on Dec.
 17, 2020.
-Charged with partner family member assault minor injury/physical contact, felony assault on a minor.
+Charged with partner family member assault minor inj/physical cont, felony assault on a minor.
 Lincoln County.

 - White, Mathew James,19; arrested on Dec.
 30, 2020.
 Charged with felony revocation of sentence.
 Lincoln County. $25,000.